Nostalgia for old times and ability to create gifts is a gift, too

 Instead of buying your gift this holiday season, you could paint one, couldn’t you?

-It takes only 3 hours which is such a tiny moment compared to the huge amount of positive energy residing in such a gift.
+It takes a few hours which is such a tiny moment compared to the huge amount of positive energy residing in this gift.
 It stays with one forever.

 Poppies pop and red color to lift our moods